foxBMS/foxbms-2/docs/software/configuration/configuration.rst

-Next, the function ``_c_int00`` in the two files (``fstartup.c``) and ``HL_sys_startup.c`` needs to be compared by the developer and the developer needs to update the ``_c_int00`` implementation in the file ``fstartup.c`` to reflect the |halcogen| startup routine.
+Next, the function ``_c_int00`` in the two files (``fstartup.c``) and ``HL_sys_startup.c`` needs to be compared by the developer and the developer needs to update the ``_c_int00`` implementation in the file ``fstartup.c`` to reflect the |ti-halcogen| startup routine.
 The concluding step is to update the hash value in ``src/app/hal/app-startup.hash`` with ``1something-other``.
-Now the build toolchain knows, that the changes applied in the |halcogen| are reflected in the dependencies and the build will not abort after the HAL sources are generated.
+Now the build toolchain knows, that the changes applied in the |ti-halcogen|
+are reflected in the dependencies and the build will not abort after the HAL sources are generated.

 The process is illustrated in :numref:`halcogen-configuration`.